dan-fritchman/Thesis/content.md

 </g>
 ```

 Valid port names must be non-zero length.
 All wires connected to a port shall be assigned a net-name equal to the port's name.
-Any such connected wire with a conflicting net-name shall generate a `SchematicError`.
-Any wire or connected combination of wires which are connected to more than on port shall generate a `SchematicError`.
+Any connected wire with a conflicting net-name renders the schematic invalid.
+Any wire or connected combination of wires which are connected to more than one port - even if the ports are identically named - also renders the schematic invalid.

 ### Connection `Dot`

 Schematic dots indicate connectivity between wires and ports where connections might otherwise be ambiguous.
 The inclusion of a `Dot` at any location in a schematic implies that all `Wire`s passing through that point are connected.
 The lack of a `Dot` at an intersection between wires conversely implies that the two _are not_ connected, and instead "fly" over one another.

 `Dot`s are represented in SVG by `<circle>` elements centered at the dot location.
-Dot locations must land on the 10x10 pixel schematic grid.
+Dot centers must land on the 10x10 pixel schematic grid.
 Dot-circles are identified by their use of the `hdl21-dot` SVG class.

 An example `Dot`: